samply/blaze/docs/deployment/full-standalone.md

 > [!NOTE]
 > You will need about 16 GB of RAM to be able to run the example smoothly.

+> [!NOTE]
+> The example setup uses the default context path /fhir.
+Currently the UI only works with that default context path.

 Before you can start the system, you have to generate certificates for the ingress component.
 To do so, please go into the base directory of this Blaze repository and run:

 ```sh